“The future depends on what you do today.” Mahatma Gandhi

 If you are contemplating installing a microgrid in a new housing or industrial estate, there are various regulatory hurdles to overcome, not least because supplying electricity requires a licence unless an exemption can be obtained, and all properties will need to be metered.

-All projects are managed in house and installed by our technicians.
-We operate within an approximate 100 mile radius of Reading, Berkshire, shown on the map below:
+We install within an approximate 40 mile radius of Reading, Berkshire, marked on the map below (click to zoom in):